Darshan-Naik/qortex/examples/react-app/README.md

 - **Albums**: `GET /albums` - Photo albums
 - **Photos**: `GET /albums/{id}/photos` - Album photos

-This example provides a complete showcase of d-query's capabilities in a real-world scenario with actual network requests and data management patterns.
+This example provides a complete showcase of qortex's capabilities in a real-world scenario with actual network requests and data management patterns.